jifan-chen/subquestions-for-fact-checking/README.md

 ## Datasets

 To download the dataset, simply run `bash scripts/download_data.sh` The data files are located under `./ClaimDecomp`.
+Note that the downloaded data doesn't contains the justification paragraph and the full article written by the fact-checkers.
+To get the two fields, you will need to scrape from Politifact using `reconstruct_dataset.py` which is by default included in `download_data.sh`.
+As the urls may become invalid over time, **you can email us for the full dataset**.
+You can also find our annotated liter/implied questions via this [spreadsheet](https://docs.google.com/spreadsheets/d/1g6bmuc1D5jbLE0U9Y68MZWH_VCr6ZXfeKA2muA1uJD0/edit#gid=0).

 - `train.jsonl` contains 800 unique claims paired with the decomposed questions.
 - `dev.jsonl` contains 200 unique claims paired with the decomposed questions.